OpenChain-Project/Reference-Material/OpenChain-Training/en/Online-Training-Courses/LFC193 Course Content/Introduction to Open Source License Compliance Management (LFC193).md

 When designing software, developers decide whether to include Open Source components and which ones to include.
 Sometimes they need to decide what parts of the software will be proprietary and what parts will be Open Source.
 They also need to make decisions about specific actions undertaken in the development process.
 These decisions can impact what licenses can be used or which Open Source components you would consider for different parts of the software, different product offerings and so on.

-Incorporating Open Source with proprietary software can be done in several ways.
-Depending upon the license of the Open Source, the means of incorporation can have an impact on the obligations required to be satisfied in order to comply with the license.
+Using Open Source with proprietary software can be done in several ways.
+Depending upon the license of the Open Source, how this is done can have an impact on the obligations required to be satisfied in order to comply with the license.

 The common scenarios are: